Safeguarding Sanding, Coating, Painting

 Multi-Process Air Filtration for Aircraft Manufacturing

-One Clean Air Solution for In-Tandem Sanding, Coating, and Painting
+One Air Quality Solution for In-Tandem Sanding, Coating, and Painting

 Aerospace and aviation components aren’t just large; they’re immense.
 Sanding, coating, or painting a single jet engine can require significant material handling and labor resources.
 Why?
-These manufacturing processes produce airborne particulates that can contaminate sensitive aircraft components, which is why they’re usually performed in separate designated areas.
+These processes produce airborne particulate matter that can contaminate sensitive aircraft components.
+Or worse, they risk employees’ exposure to hexavalent chromium compounds, such as chromium (VI), a known carcinogen.
+This is why these processes are usually performed in a separate designated area.

-From traditional blasting to less abrasive methods, such as glass bead blasting, sanding is messy and potentially hazardous for aerospace and aviation manufacturing employees.
-Working with aluminum surfaces on aircraft components releases toxic hexavalent chromium particulates into the air.
+Traditional blasting, glass bead blasting, and sanding all produce particulate matter that’s especially hazardous in aerospace and aviation manufacturing.
+Working with aluminum surfaces on aircraft components releases toxic hexavalent chromium compounds into the air.

-According to OSHA, safety risks from hexavalent chromium include:
+According to OSHA, safety risks from exposure to hexavalent chromium include:

 • Rashes, swelling, and other allergic skin contact reactions, as well as damage to teeth enamel